horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 The final sections in the table of contents show that he had glimpsed a better way to explore properties of elliptic functions.
 He first discovers elliptic integrals of the third kind are neatly summarized by $\Theta$.
 Then he discovers how to phrase all elliptic integrals in terms of $\Theta$.
 Finally, he concludes by looking at $\Theta$ in depth and appreciating its more simplistic nature.

 Too bad he didn't start the book with those observations.

+The last section of the book ends with Jacobi noodling around with $\Theta$.
+He realizes that by playing with series expansions and parameters he can quite trivially derive equivalences of infinite series which Euler and Gauss had discovered previously.

 ## Closing and Final Remarks